paulfioravanti/paulfioravanti.github.io/_posts/2018-05-11-runtime-language-switching-in-elm.md

 ([I18n][Internationalization naming]) would seem to be a deceptively complex problem using [Elm][].

-I never had to think of the choice of having application translations generated as a pre-build phase of an app (eg [elm-i18n][]), or dynamically loaded (eg [elm-i18next][]) when working with i18n in [Rails][Rails i18n] or [Phoenix][Phoenix Gettext].
+I have never had to consider the choice of generating application translations as a pre-build phase of an app (eg [elm-i18n][]), or have them be dynamically loaded (eg [elm-i18next][]) when working with i18n in [Rails][Rails i18n] or [Phoenix][Phoenix Gettext].
 To be honest, I still do not know which way of doing things is "best" in an Elm context.
-But, I do know that I want to have runtime-switchable languages via a drop-down menu, so the creation of an example page with dynamically loaded translations will be the main focus of this blog post.
+But, I do know that I want to have runtime-switchable languages via a dropdown menu, so the creation of an example page with dynamically loaded translations will be the main focus of this blog post.